How to Build a Healthy Raised Bed Soil Mix

 Basic ratio

 This combination creates a balanced mix that retains moisture while still allowing excess water to drain.
+The topsoil provides weight and mineral structure, the compost feeds the biology, and the aeration material keeps air pockets open so roots never suffocate.

 Topsoil